Rapid detection and recognition of whole brain activity in a freely behaving Caenorhabditis elegans: Methods

 \subsection{Stage 4: Neuron recognition}

 In the final stage, we propose a few-shot learning method to recognize the digital identity of each neuron.
+First of all, we will discuss how to extract meaningful features that can help distinguish neurons.
+Second, we will introduce a deep recognition neural network for rapid inference of digital ID across imaging volumes of a single animal.

+In the spirit of few-shot learning, we aim to carefully design neuronal features to facilitate machine learning when only a small number of human-annotated training examples is present.
 Here, we face two major challenges.
-First, a typical neuron in our imaging volume does not possess a distinct texture or shape, and the disparity in the appearances of the same neuron across volumes can be even bigger than those between different neurons (Fig.\ref{fig::feature_design_reason}A).
-Second, the location of a neuron is constantly changing.
-What remains to be invariant and distinct is a neuron's position relative to its surroundings (Fig.\ref{fig::feature_design_reason}B).
-We, therefore, propose two discriminable features based on density distribution surrounding a neuron and each neuron's K-nearest neighbors.
+First, a typical neuron in our imaging volume does not possess a distinct texture or shape, and the disparity in the appearances of the same neuron across volumes can be even bigger than those between different neurons (Fig \ref{fig:feature_design_reason}A).
+Second, the location of a neuron is changing.
+What remains to be invariant and distinct across imaging volumes of an animal is a neuron's position relative to its surroundings (Fig \ref{fig:feature_design_reason}B).
+We therefore propose two discriminable features based on density distribution surrounding a neuron and each neuron's $K$-nearest neighbors. \begin{FPfigure}

-In this section, we shall ignore the size of a neuron object by treating it as a point in 3 dimensions.
-We shall use the \textit{C. elegans} coordinate system where neuron $\mathcal{N}_i$ is the origin.